SCLOUD-PTE-LTD/docs/private-cloud/user-guide/vpc.md

 ![1](/assets/images/user-guide/user-guide-53.png)

-- Name/ID: The name and globally unique identifier of the VPC VPC.
+- Name/ID: The name and globally unique identifier of the VPC.
-- CIDR block information: CIDR CIDR block information specified when the current VPC network is created.
+- CIDR block information: CIDR block information specified when the current VPC network is created.
 - Number of subnets: The number of subnets included in the current VPC network;
 - Status: The status of the current VPC network, which is generally active;
 - Creation time: The creation time of the current VPC network resource;